 Power market in Nevada

-Nevada is the fastest growing state in US in relation to electricity consumption.
+Nevada is the fastest-growing state in the US in relation to electricity consumption.
 In 2014, the state consumed 35,075 million kilowatts of electricity.
 It currently ranks 38 in the US for electricity consumption.

 The power market in Nevada is traditional and regulated.
 Many high-voltage transmission lines run across the stage to bring power to California.
 The state derives approximately 7% of electricity from geothermal power plants.